ivangfr/graalvm-quarkus-micronaut-springboot/simple-api/micronaut-simple-api/README.md

 - ### micronaut-simple-api

-  [`Micronaut`](https://micronaut.io/) Java Web application that expose a simple REST API for greetings.
+  [`Micronaut`](https://micronaut.io/) Java Web application that exposes a simple REST API for greetings.
 It has the following endpoint
   ```
   GET /api/greeting[?name=...]
   ```